-As your committee continues to make progress on comprehensive tax reform, I urge you to ensure that final legislation implements territoriality for individuals through the establishment of residence-based taxation.
+As your committee continues to make progress on comprehensive tax reform, I urge you to ensure territoriality for individuals is included in the final legislation.

 Currently, there is a consensus on moving to a territorial system for businesses.
 Under the existing system, American businesses are disadvantaged when competing with foreign competitors because they face double taxation and burdensome international rules.